jidongxiao/CSCI1200-DataStructures/lectures/27_hybrid_data_structures/README.md

 This term we’ve already discussed / implemented a number of data structure variants:
 - single vs. doubly linked lists
   - using more memory can improve convenience and running time for key operations
-- 2D arrays/vectors (HW3) or 2D linked grid/matrix (HW5)
+- 2D arrays/vectors
 - hash table: separate chaining vs open addressing – reduce memory and avoid pointer dereferencing
 - stack and queue – restricted/reduced(!) set of operations on array/vector and list

-In the remaining lecture & homeworks we’ll cover 2 additional classic data structures and several more variants...

-- priority queue with backpointers (may be used in Homework 10) – when you need to update data already in the structure
-- leftist heap (might mention this in Lecture 25...)
+- priority queue

 We’ll discuss just a few additional variants today.